 From January 1st 2022, Telehealth services introduced in response to COVID-19 will be ongoing.
-To be eligible, you must have seen your regular treating doctor or attended your usual medical centre in the past 12 months.
-During periods of “lockdown” this rule may be relaxed.
+To be eligible, you must have seen your regular treating doctor or attended the practice, for a face-to-face appointment in the past 12 months.
+During periods of “lockdown”. this rule may be relaxed.

 Please remember Telehealth is not JUST a telephone call or video call.
 It does not replace the need for those essential appointments where it is necessary to have a physical examination.
 Health care will only be provided if clinically appropriate and safe.
 At your Telehealth consult your GP may decided that you need a face-to-face consultation.

 Tips for getting the most from your Telehealth Appointment: